 One of the wonderful things about smoking cocktails at home is your ability to directly control the amount of smoke you add by the method you choose.
 The lightest touch of smoke is sometimes all you need.
 Other cocktails with more aggressive flavor profiles, or ones that are very sweet or bitter, benefit from the addition of smoke to balance out the overall cocktail.

-Let’s go through four methods to smoke a drink at home in ascending order of smoke flavor they add to the cocktail:
+Let’s go through four methods to smoking drinks at home, in ascending order of smoke flavor they add to the cocktail:

 - Smoked/torched garnish